Versteigerung von Stammzellen in Japan

 human cells are treated as a commodity in other countries, they

-probably do not fall under these categories or have legal barriers
+probably do not fall under these categories or have legal barriers to

 their being acknowledged as movable property.